pfsense/docs/source/virtualization/virtualizing-pfsense-with-vmware-vsphere-esxi.rst

 will be run, give it more.

 To change the memory allocation to one of the sizes shown on the scale of the memory "thermometer", click that value on the scale.
-Click\ *' Next*'
+Click **Next**

 Network
 ~~~~~~~